jariperttunen/lukeghg/GHG_SCENARIO.md

 ### Color coding ###

 Yellow color in excel sheets denotes summary rows.
-The grey color in summary sheets denotes formulas are used in excel cells.Red color denotes missing values.
-The latter is not necessarily an error.
+The grey color in summary sheets denotes formulas are used in excel cells.
+Red color denotes missing values (not necessarily an error).

 ## Usage ##